This website is not affiliated with any government organizations. We provide time saving tools. Updated for 2026

 • U.S. citizens or those with qualified immigration status

-• Meeting income guidelines
+• Meeting income guidelines below

-How Income is Counted for MAGI-based Healthcare Programs
+How Income is Counted (MAGI)

 How to Apply for Alabama Medicaid